-Gbagbo said the committee could be headed by the African Union and also involve the West African organisation ECOWAS, the United Nations, the United States, the European Union, Russia and China, all of whom have recognised Ouattara as winner.
+Gbagbo said the committee could be headed by the African Union and also involve the West African organization ECOWAS, the United Nations, the United States, the European Union, Russia and China, all of whom have recognized Ouattara as winner.

 "We've finished with these games," Patrick Achi, a spokesman for Ouattara's rival government told Reuters by phone.

-"For the past five years, he tried manoeuvres to postpone the elections.
+"For the past five years, he tried maneuvers to postpone the elections.
 Finally, we got there, he lost and he doesn't want to give up power.
 We don't think he's changed one bit."

 Diplomats said the offer to submit to an international investigation was a delaying tactic.

-The presidential election was intended to heal the scars of a 2002-03 war but has instead triggered a violent standoff between Gbagbo and Ouattara, with the latter internationally recognised as victor.
+The presidential election was intended to heal the scars of a 2002-03 war but has instead triggered a violent standoff between Gbagbo and Ouattara, with the latter internationally recognized as victor.